-These rights include the rights to autonomy, dignity, family, justice, life, liberty, equality, self-determination, community participation, property, health, well-being, access to voting, and equality of opportunity and others recognized by law or international declarations, conventions, or standards.
-All people with intellectual and/or developmental disabilities must have the right to supports they need to exercise and ensure their human and civil rights.
+All people with intellectual and/or developmental disabilities have the right to accommodations, assistance, and supports they need to exercise and ensure their human and civil rights.
 Local, state, federal, and international governments must strongly enforce all human and civil rights.